Comparing Cibus (CBUS) & Its Peers

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for Cibus and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Cibus and its rivals, as reported by MarketBeat.com.

 |Sell Ratings